redwoodjs/rwsdk.com/src/app/data/blog/your-react-meta-framework-feels-broken.md

 - Composable by Default: Drop in routes, features, or entire apps.

 You already know JavaScript.
 Now you can build everything with it.
+Sometimes you've got to burn it all down, start from ash, and rebuild from first principles.

 [If this resonated with you, give it a spin!](https://docs.rwsdk.com/)

 ---

 RedwoodSDK's principles are enshrined in making the obvious... obvious.
-People that use our framework have described itas invisible.
-Our goal is to make you care about the software you want to write, rather than the framework or the platform that you run on.
+People that use our framework have described it as invisible.
+Our goal is to make you only have to care about the software you want to write, rather than the framework or the platform that you run on.

 [1]: RedwoodJS is guilty of this.
 We introduced specific exports for Cells.
-It made things difficult.